 The works by Rosalie Maillard, presented at the gallery for the first time, are two medium- and large-format drawings on paper, the base of which is painted in watercolour and the successive planes of which are meticulously executed in coloured pencil.

-Rosalie Maillard trained at EESAB (École européenne supérieure d'art de Bretagne) in Rennes.
+Rosalie Maillard is completing her training at the EESAB (European School of Art in Brittany) in Rennes, where she is currently in her fifth and final year.
 Her work, which is mainly expressed through drawing and painting but can also take the form of volumes, has the body as its main theme.

-Whether close to anatomy or tending towards the representation of different psychic states, whether dealing with the physical or the spiritual, it often finds its expression in movement, through organic and interconnected forms.
+Whether close to anatomy or tending towards the representation of different psychological states, whether dealing with the physical or the spiritual, it often finds its expression in movement, thanks to organic and interconnected forms.

-Beyond their undeniable aesthetic character, Rosalie Maillard's compositions, though entirely singular, seem familiar to us because they deal with what goes on inside us.
+Beyond their undeniable aesthetic character, and although quite unique, Rosalie Maillard's compositions seem familiar to us because they deal with what is happening inside us.

-Rosalie Maillard's works, presented at the gallery for the first time, are two medium- and large-format drawings on paper, the base of which is painted in watercolour and the successive planes of which are meticulously executed in coloured pencil.
+Rosalie Maillard's works, presented at the gallery for the second time, are two medium- and large-format drawings on paper, with a watercolour base and successive layers meticulously executed in coloured pencil.